All Episodes

 He's getting ready to, you know, when you were leaving.

-So s uh leaving uh Nelvis?
+So leaving Nelvis?

 No, no, no.

-So with the president.
+Right, so with the president.

 And it was time for me to move on.

-So I was trying to get into a position in the Secret Service Uniform Division tour section, and they do all the tours for the public and for the first family and and events if you've ever been to the White House for an event, you the uniform division people s uh screen you in and out and and um so anyway, I wanted to go to tours uh because I had had enough of what was going on at the Oval Office.
+So I was trying to get into a position in the Secret Service Uniform Division tour section, and they do all the tours for the public and for the first family and events.

 No, I did not.

-I wanted nothing to do with it because I knew that I was gonna have to talk about stuff that I mean, it sounds silly saying it now because I'm I'm coming out with all this.
+I wanted nothing to do with it because I knew that I was going to have to talk about stuff that, I mean, it sounds silly saying it now because I'm coming out with all this, but it was really nobody's business.

-And I mean that as far as it could all been stopped by the president coming forward and and manning up and doing the right thing.
+And I mean that as far as it could all have been stopped by the president coming forward and manning up and doing the right thing and saying, yes, this did happen.

 It was incredible.